Emergent Symmetry and Valley Chern Insulator in Twisted Double-Bilayer Graphene

-However, the midgap energies of the $C_K=2$ and $C_{K'}=-2$ Chern gaps at valleys $K$ and $K'$ disperse oppositely with $\Phi$, which differ by $\sim10$meV at $\Phi/\Phi_0=0.5$ (Fig. 3d-e).
-Furthermore, the Zeeman spin splitting is $\sim1$meV at $\Phi/\Phi_0=0.5$.
-Therefore, the total single-particle valley Chern gap of all spins and valleys at charge neutrality would close before $\Phi/\Phi_0=1/2$ due to energy band overlaps, as illustrated in Fig. 4b.
-The calculated total valley Chern gap $\Delta$ of all spins and valleys for TDBG at $\theta=1.01^\circ$ and different $V$ closes no later than $\Phi/\Phi_0\approx 0.2$ (Fig. 4c), and shows a gap reopening around $0.2<\Phi/\Phi_0< 0.4$ due to other, further, Landau level gaps.
-This is clearly different from our experimental observation.

-This discrepancy between experiment and the band theory can be resolved by considering electron-electron interactions, which we treat here in a mean-field theory.
-For simplification, we assume the first conduction (valence) moir\'e band energies at $\Phi=0$ range from $M_1$ to $M_0$ ($-M_0$ to $-M_1$) as shown in Fig. 4b ($M_0> M_1> 0$), and that the Chern gap of valley $\eta$ decreases linearly and closes at energy $\eta M_0$ at $\Phi/\Phi_0=0.5$.
-The number of conduction (valence) states per area above (below) the gap at valley $\eta$ and spin $s$ is given by the Streda formula as $N_{m,\eta}(\Phi)=(1-2m\eta\Phi/\Phi_0)/A_M$ ($m=\pm1$ for conduction/valence bands).
+However, the midgap energies of the $C_K=2$ and $C_{K'}=-2$ Chern gaps at valleys $K$ and $K'$ disperse oppositely with $\Phi$, which differ by $\sim10$meV at $\Phi/\Phi_0=1/2$ [Fig. 3(d)-3(e)].
+Furthermore, the Zeeman spin splitting is $\sim1$meV at $\Phi/\Phi_0=1/2$.
+Therefore, the total single-particle valley Chern gap of all spins and valleys at charge neutrality would close before $\Phi/\Phi_0=1/2$ due to energy band overlaps, as illustrated in Fig. 4(b).
+The calculated total valley Chern gap $\Delta$ of all spins and valleys for TDBG at $\theta=1.01^\circ$ and different $V$ closes no later than $\Phi/\Phi_0\approx 0.2$ [Fig. 4(c)], and shows a gap reopening around $0.2<\Phi/\Phi_0< 0.4$ due to other, further, Landau level gaps, different from our experimental observation.
+This discrepancy can be resolved by considering electron-electron interactions, which we treat here in a mean-field theory.
+Denote the band bottom and top of the first conduction (valence) moir\'e band at $\Phi=0$ as $M_1$ ($-M_0$) and $M_0$ ($-M_1$), respectively, as shown in Fig. 4(b) ($M_0> M_1> 0$).
+For simplification, we assume the Chern gap of valley $\eta$ ($+1$ for $K$ and $-1$ for $K'$) decreases linearly and closes at energy $\eta M_0$ at $\Phi/\Phi_0=1/2$.
+The number of conduction (valence) states per area above (below) the gap at valley $\eta$ and spin $s$ is given by $N_{m,\eta}(\Phi)=(1-2m\eta\Phi/\Phi_0)/A_M$ ($m=\pm1$ for conduction and valence bands, respectively).

 We consider a local interaction particle-hole symmetric about charge neutrality: